Discover Explore Create

 Renee Gillespie (Art Classes, Summer Art Camps) holds a BA in Studio Art from Washington College in Chestertown, MD.
 Renee has been teaching students how to achieve their goals for 20 years, and has experience starting art programs in schools and museums.
 Renee and her husband, David are frequent Historic Art Interpreters at historic sites such as Mount Vernon, Charles Town Landing and Middleton Place Plantation.

 Gloria Little (Young Voices) is a graduate of Ambassador College in Pasadena, CA, where she received a degree in theology.
 Gloria has taught pre-school and children's music classes for many years, utilizing the Hungarian (Kodaly) method, teaching folk songs, singing games and basic musicianship.
-Gloria also assists in the FACE office on Tuesday evenings and other times as needed.
+Gloria also assists in the FACE office on Tuesday and Thursday evenings.

 Amanda Gunter is the owner of the Fine Arts Center of Easley & Midtown Music store.
-Amanda has degrees in Music Education and Church Music, and has over 30 years experience teaching music and leading choirs.
+Amanda has degrees in Music Education and Church Music, and has over 30 years experience teaching music and leading school and church choirs.
 She currently serves as choir director at the Foothills Presbyterian Community where she also teaches a music appreciation class and leads Vespers once a month.
 Amanda plays piano and is a vocalist, has acted in and served as music director for several community theatre productions, and is actively involved in promoting the arts in Easley and surrounding communities.